 Familial Mediterranean fever occurs most commonly among people of Mediterranean origin (such as Sephardic Jews, Arabs, Armenians, and Turks).
 Most of these people have family members who have had the disorder (family history).
 However, in the United States, about 50% of people with familial Mediterranean fever have no known family history of the disorder.

 If not treated adequately, some people with familial Mediterranean fever develop amyloidosis.
-In amyloidosis, an unusually shaped protein called amyloid is deposited in the kidneys and in many organs and tissues, impairing their function (see Amyloidosis).
+In amyloidosis, an unusually shaped protein called amyloid is deposited in the kidneys and in many organs and tissues, impairing their function (see see Amyloidosis).

 The abdominal pain is caused by inflammation of the lining of the abdominal cavity (peritonitis).
 The pain usually starts in one part of the abdomen, then spreads throughout the entire abdomen.
 The severity of the pain may vary with each attack.

-In the United States, certain symptoms are less common among affected people:
+Certain symptoms are less common among affected people:

 If amyloidosis affects the kidneys, people may retain fluids, feel weak, and lose their appetite.

 Despite the severity of symptoms during attacks, people rapidly recover and remain free of illness until their next attack.
-However, without treatment, the amyloid deposits may damage the kidneys, eventually resulting in kidney failure.
+However, without treatment, amyloid deposits may damage the kidneys, eventually resulting in kidney failure.

 A doctor usually bases the diagnosis on typical symptoms.
 However, the abdominal pain of familial Mediterranean fever is virtually indistinguishable from that of other abdominal emergencies, particularly a ruptured appendix.
 Thus, some people with this disorder have urgent surgery before the correct diagnosis is made.